-In 2010, the ABB Group started an initiative to standardize the internal control over financial reporting across its Shared Accounting Services Centers.
-This initiative is expected to be completed by the end of 2013.
-These activities strengthen the overall design and operational effectiveness of the ABB Group's internal control over financial reporting and are part of the ABB Group's continuous improvement of its internal control environment.
+In 2010, ABB started an initiative to standardize the internal control over financial reporting across its Shared Accounting Services Centers.
+This initiative was completed and a set of standard controls was identified for implementation.
+In 2013, ABB launched new end-to-end processes which regroup existing controls into a simplified structure and aim to strengthen the overall design and operational effectiveness of ABB's internal control over financial reporting.
+This initiative is part of ABB's continuous improvement of its internal control environment.